Something went wrong

 15.6M1.1M

-436 Rensselaer Number Two Heating Oil Companies You Can Bank On
+436 Rensselaer Oil Companies You Can Bank On

-With 664,748,714.28 gallons of fuel oil delivered to Rensselaer households the last heating season, the Rensselaer community depends on its 436 oil companies when temperatures dip.
-Oil delivery can be summed up in two steps: First, an oil truck picks up oil at the nearest bulk fuel terminal (also known as a “rack”).
+With 664,748,714.28 gallons of number two heating oil delivered to Rensselaer residences the last heating season, the Rensselaer community looks to its 436 oil companies to keep their oil tanks full.
+Oil delivery has two parts to it: First, an oil truck picks up oil at the nearest bulk fuel terminal (also known as a “rack”).
 In the case of Rensselaer, two of the closest terminals are Sprague in Bridgeport, CT and N.h.term in New Haven, CT.
-Then, the truck delivers the number two heating oil to residences and companies throughout Rensselaer and the surrounding area.
+Then, the truck delivers the number two heating oil to homes and businesses throughout Rensselaer and the surrounding region.